 Headings get their own block.
-It’s represented by the letter H in the list (until the most recent WordPress update, it was represented by the letter T. Glad they’ve changed it as it’s now less confusing.)
+It’s represented by the icon that looks like an award ribbon.
 Or, just start typing, then change the Paragraph block to a Heading.

-To transform it to a different type of block, click the H, and you’ll see these choices.
+To transform it to a different type of block, click the icon on the left, and you’ll see these choices.